 The Company measures the total fair value of stock options and warrants on the grant date using the Black-Scholes option-pricing model and recognizes each grant's fair value as compensation expense over the period that the option or warrant vests.
 Options are granted to employees of the Company and become exercisable ratably over four years following the grant date and expire ten years after the grant date.
 Prior to 2017, warrants were typically issued to the Company's Board of Directors as compensation for services rendered and generally become exercisable within one year following the grant date, and expire four years after the grant date.
-Beginning in 2017, the Company issues stock options to our Board of Directors as compensation for services rendered and generally become exercisable within one year following the grant date, and expire four years after the grant date, and expire four years after the grant date, and expire four years after the grant date.
+Beginning in 2017, the Company issues stock options to our Board of Directors as compensation for services rendered and generally become exercisable within one year following the grant date, and expire four years after the grant date.